 Roulette Strategies

-Roulette is a casino favorite in part because of its simplicity, an element that makes it a fine game for players new to the casino environment.
-The rules are easy to pick up and the game takes less than a minute to play.
+Roulette is a casino favorite in part because of its simplicity, an element that makes it a good game for players new to the casino environment.
+The rules are easy to learn and the game takes less than a minute to play.

-Despite that simplicity, though, a number of strategies have been devised, many of which we’ve outlined for you below.
-The goal is to find ways to make money, and while some methods are more effective than others, knowing about all these strategies can only help you at the roulette table.
+Despite this simplicity, however, a number of strategies have been devised, many of which we've outlined for you below.
+The goal is to find ways to make money, and while some methods are more effective than others, knowing all of these strategies can only help you at the Roulette table.

 Roulette Systems

-Every casino, both brick-and-mortar and online, has roulette players who stare at the spinning roulette wheel and just hope for a win.
-There’s nothing wrong with that, but just like a smart player would know several blackjack strategies so must a roulette player.
-Deciding on a roulette strategy allows your game to begin before the turning of the wheel.
-It means betting according to a plan, and sticking to that plan, knowing that nothing beats a cool head and a time-honoured strategy.
-Here are some systems that work for all the different roulette variations.
+Every casino, both brick and mortar and online, has roulette players who stare at the spinning roulette wheel and just hope for a win.
+There's nothing wrong with that, but just as a smart player would know several blackjack strategies, so must a roulette player.
+Deciding on a roulette strategy allows you to start playing before the wheel spins.
+It means betting according to a plan and sticking to that plan, knowing that nothing beats a cool head and a time-honored strategy.
+Here are some systems that work for all the different variations of Roulette.

 Martingale and Reverse Martingale System

-In the Martingale system, players start with an even-money bet on the table, and double that bet if they lose.
-The pattern continues into subsequent rounds: If you lose, you double; if you win, you return to your original bet.
+In the Martingale system, players start with an even money bet on the table and double that bet if they lose.
+This pattern continues in subsequent rounds: If you lose, you double; if you win, you return to your original bet.
 This strategy allows you to recoup your losses in a single spin.
-So long as players aren’t hit with an extended losing streak that pushes them beyond their bankroll, they can quickly rebound from losses and bank their winnings.
+As long as players don't have an extended losing streak that pushes them over their bankroll, they can quickly recover from losses and bank their winnings.

-The Reverse Martingale is similar, except players expand their bets after wins and shrink them after losses.
-The goal is to make hot streaks really count, so while there isn’t any mathematical edge, it can make the game more entertaining.
+The reverse martingale is similar, except that players increase their bets after wins and decrease their bets after losses.
+The goal is to make hot streaks really count, so while there's no mathematical advantage, it can make the game more entertaining.

-Unfortunately, most online casinos nowadays have ways to prevent the Martingale and Reverse Martingale systems being used after a certain point (for example, you can’t bet over a certain amount) – so you should use these system with caution online, or choose a casino that allows you to keep going.
+Unfortunately, most online casinos today have ways of preventing the Martingale and Reverse Martingale systems from being used after a certain point (for example, you can't bet over a certain amount) - so you should use these systems with caution online, or choose a casino that allows you to continue.

 Fibonacci and Reverse Fibonacci System